Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) needs to improve its processes for disposing of unneeded computers, printers, and servers, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- Improvements are needed to measure the success and productivity of the Internal Revenue Serviceís (IRSís) partnership audit process, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.